A Coherent View of the Quark-Gluon Plasma from Energy Correlators: Energy Correlators as a Probe of the Quark-Gluon Plasma

 Second, energy correlators isolate single logarithmic collinear physics, which is expected to be robust to the underlying soft backgrounds.
 Furthermore, they can be weighted by additional powers $n$ of the energy, $\mathcal{E}^n(\vec{n}_1)$, to further suppress soft radiation while remaining theoretically tractable.
 For the same reason, they can be computed efficiently on tracks \cite{Chen:2020vvp,Li:2021zcf,Jaarsma:2022kdd,Chang:2013rca,Chang:2013iba}.
 They achieve this insensitivity to soft radiation without the need for grooming algorithms, due to the fact that they are energy weighted, and inclusive over extra radiation, so they are not Sudakov observables.
 This is particularly interesting in the heavy-ion context, where grooming techniques have not been tailored to the presence of a large underlying event, which can lead to a substantial number of splittings to be misidentified \cite{Mulligan:2020tim}.

 It is also worth comparing the energy correlator with other observables based on declustering algorithms \cite{Larkoski:2015lea,Larkoski:2017bvj}, such as the groomed energy fraction $z_{\rm g}$ and groomed angle $\theta_{\rm g}$.
 The groomed energy fraction $z_{\rm g}$ gives access to the collinear dynamics of the jet while being insensitive to soft radiation.
 However, the energy fraction is not associated with a particular time scale in the jet, making it not ideal for studying the dynamics of the QGP, which is more naturally mapped into an angular variable.
 Contrary to $z_{\rm g}$, which is extraordinarily insensitive to non-perturbative and higher order contributions \cite{Larkoski:2015lea}, $\theta_{\rm g}$ may be associated with particular time scales, but it is highly sensitive to non-perturbative and higher order contributions, and is not well described by parton showers and analytic calculations in p-p collisions \cite{Tripathee:2017ybi}.
 Additionally, there have also been attempts to be further differential by studying in-medium modifications to the primary Lund plane of the jet radiation \cite{Andrews:2018jcm,Cunqueiro:2022svx}.
 This approach can be roughly understood as differential in both $\theta_{\rm g}$ and $z_{\rm g}$, and thus, whilst potentially accessing novel physics, it also comes with the downside that the drawbacks of both observables are simultaneously present.
-In contrast to $\theta_{\rm g}$ and the Lund plane, the power-law behaviour displayed by energy correlators in vacuum is insensitive to non-perturbative effects and higher order corrections \cite{Chen:2022jhb,Chen:2022swd}, thus providing a robust angular variable \cite{Andres:2022ovj}, which is otherwise very hard to find.
+In contrast to $\theta_{\rm g}$ and the Lund plane, the power-law behaviour displayed by energy correlators in vacuum is insensitive to non-perturbative effects and higher order corrections for angles larger than $\sim \Lambda_{\rm QCD}/Q$, where $Q$ is a hard scale usually taken as the initial jet energy or $p_T$ \cite{Chen:2022jhb,Chen:2022swd}, thus providing a robust angular variable \cite{Andres:2022ovj}, which is otherwise very hard to find.